+Over the past several years, we have taken steps to advance our approach to responsible procurement.
 In 2021, we developed an ESG Contractor & Supplier communication framework to promote awareness of responsible procurement practices.
 We shared our ESG 2020-2024 Roadmap and FCR ED&I values to proactively encourage future alignment and partnership expectations.

-In 2022 we began developing ESG screening criteria for our contractors and suppliers to help us understand what programs and policies our contractors and suppliers have in place so that we can build a platform of mutual goals and alignment.
-The accumulation of contractor and supplier information is expected to be assessed through 2023-24, after which FCR will develop targeted goals and objectives.
+Throughout 2022/23 we began collecting ESG-related information from our contractors and suppliers to help us understand what programs and policies they currently have in place so that we can build a platform of mutual goals and alignment.
+The accumulation of contractor and supplier information is expected to be assessed in 2024, after which FCR will develop targeted goals and objectives.